eurekabot123/LOGORA-Logo-Toolkit/README.md

-# LOGORA - AI Logo Generator Toolkit
+# LOGOMATE - AI Logo Generator Toolkit

-LOGORA is an AI-powered logo generator toolkit designed for small businesses, entrepreneurs, and creators.
+LOGOMATE is an AI-powered logo generator toolkit designed for small businesses, entrepreneurs, and creators.
 It enables users to create unique and professional logos tailored to their brand's identity effortlessly.

 ---

 ## Features

-- **Industry-Specific Templates**: From cafes to tech startups, LOGORA offers a wide range of templates to suit various industries.
+- **Industry-Specific Templates**: From cafes to tech startups, LOGOMATE offers a wide range of templates to suit various industries.
 - **High-Resolution Downloads**: Get your logo in PNG and scalable SVG formats, perfect for print and digital use.
-- **AI-Driven Customization**: Simply input your brand name and tagline, and LOGORA generates a unique logo for you.
+- **AI-Driven Customization**: Simply input your brand name and tagline, and LOGORMATE generates a unique logo for you.
-- **User-Friendly Interface**: No design skills required – LOGORA’s AI does the hard work for you.
+- **User-Friendly Interface**: No design skills required – LOGOMATE’s AI does the hard work for you.

 ---